 Image Checklist

-• Proper dimensions (not oversized images scaled down by CSS)
+- Proper dimensions (never oversized images scaled down by CSS)

 Alt Text Examples

-Good: “HVAC technician repairing an air conditioning unit in a Houston home” Bad: “image” or “photo” or “HVAC Houston AC repair service best company”
+Wins: “HVAC technician repairing an air conditioning unit in a Houston home” Loses: “image” or “photo” or “HVAC Houston AC repair service best company”

 Important: Mobile Optimization